The Thrill of Hope

 Well that's the cool thing about Hope.
 Just as total darkness can't hold back the light of a tiny flame, so does even the smallest increment of Hope provide joy and purpose.

-Here are a few scriptures I've been mulling over on the subject of Hope:
+Here are a few scriptures I've been mulling over on the subject:

-This verse is about Faith, but notice the parallel between "things hoped for" and "things not seen."
+Notice the parallel between "things hoped for" and "things not seen."
 Talk about a paradox; try applying "assurance" to something your five senses can't detect.
 It's a challenge.
-The plus side is that hope, though unseen, is available to you through Christ no matter what you see, hear, or feel.
+The plus side is that hope, through Christ, is available to you no matter what you see, hear, or feel.
 It's above your circumstances.

 Do you ever hear people say, "I don't want to get my hopes up" because they're afraid of being disappointed?
 What would you make of Paul's claim that "hope does not disappoint"?
 Might the disconnect have something to do with what we're hoping for or expecting?
 Max Lucado thinks so:

 "Hope is not what you'd expect; it is what you would never dream.
 It is a wild, improbable tale with a pinch-me-I'm-dreaming ending… Hope is not a granted wish or a favor performed; no, it is far greater than that.
-It is a zany, unpredictable dependence on a God who loves to surprise us out of our socks and be there in the flesh to see our reaction" (God Came Near, 89).
+It is a zany, unpredictable dependence on a God who loves to surprise us out of our socks and be there in the flesh to see our reaction."

 Ever wonder why faith, hope, and love are the greatest virtues, and apparently in that order?

 Maybe hope isn't actually something we do, but something we receive, like grace.
 If it's true that "without faith it is impossible for us to please Him" (Hebrews 11:6), perhaps it's conversely true that without Hope it would be impossible for Him to please us.
 The same verse says that God is a rewarder of those who seek Him.
 Is hope that reward?